-v Parent learning/support groups v Educational Psychology service v Parent workshops ٧ Consultation with the Speech and Language therapist who visits the school. ٧ Parent support upport Advisor SEaTSS (Specialist Education and Training Support Service) Additional notes As an Achievement for All School, families of children with additional learning needs are offered extended meetings to discuss concerns, explore issues, decide priorities and share strategies.
-12 Further information for parents/carers, pupils and practitioners Further information about the school can be found on our website www.highlandsprimary.net To view the Local SEND Offer from Redbridge Council please go to find.redbridge.gov.uk/localoffer
+1 Parent learning/support groups √ Educational Psychology service 1 Parent workshops 1 Consultation with the Speech and Language therapist who visits the school.
+1 Parent support Advisor (Beryl Afful) 1 SEATSS (Specialist Education and Training Support Service)

+Additional notes

+As an Achievement for All School, families of children with additional learning needs are offered extended meetings to discuss concerns, explore issues, decide priorities and share strategies.

+12 Further information for parents/carers, pupils and practitioners

+Further information about the school can be found on our website www.highlandsprimary.net To view the Local SEND Offer from Redbridge Council please go to find.redbridge.gov.uk/localoffer